Jon Kaiman joins state tax tribunal, seeks ethics ruling on job with tech firm

 Commissioners get nine-year terms to the tribunal, whose mission is to “resolve controversies” with the state Division of Taxation of the New York State Department of Taxation and Finance.
 Kevin Cahill, a current Hochul appointee to the tribunal, and a former state assemblyman, receives an annual salary of $170,000 as a commissioner.
 State law says each commissioner “shall devote his entire time to the duties of his office.”

 The company in December submitted an application for tax breaks to the Suffolk County Industrial Development Agency, filed by former Suffolk District Attorney Tim Sini, who is now outside counsel to Orbic from his firm, Nixon Peabody.
-Called Project Patriot, the company said its plan is to bring mission-critical manufacturing and assembly operations current undertaken overseas in India and China by a New York State-headquartered company back to the U. S — and specifically back to Hauppauge in Suffolk County.”
+Called Project Patriot, the company said its plan is to bring mission-critical manufacturing and assembly operations currently undertaken overseas in India and China by a New York State-headquartered company back to the United States — and specifically back to Hauppauge.
 The first leg of the project is a $30 million facility retrofit.

 “Absent IDA assistance, we would seek to locate the company in an alternate state or maintain manufacturing and assembly overseas,” Orbic wrote to the IDA in December.